incountry/sdk-java/README.md

 The SDK has a `SecretKeyAccessor` interface which allows you to pass your own secrets/keys to the SDK.

-`SecretKeyAccessor` allows you to pass a function that should return representing your secret in `SecretsData` class instance:
+`SecretKeyAccessor` allows you to pass a function that should return your secret (in multiple ways):
 ```java
 public interface SecretKeyAccessor {
     SecretsData getSecretsData();